knot-system/knot-daemon/README.md

 The recommended frequency is 1 hour.
 You should not use a frequency lower than 5 minutes to not overwhelm your own server or the servers of people you follow.

+Feeds, that are not very active, are not refreshed every time, so it can take some time until some posts show up in your feed.

 ## Additional Options

 You may want to edit the `config.php` a bit after the initial setup and add additional settings: